dmbarbour/Sirea/README.md

 Introducing Behaviors
 ---------------------

 RDP users never touch signals directly.
 They can only access and manipulate signals via behaviors.
-Thus, even in the trivial case of observing the "w" key, one needs a behavior to obtain a signal representing that observation.
-The behavior will need an input signal to at least indicate the durations during which the key state is observed.
+Even in the trivial case of observing the "w" key, one needs a behavior to obtain that signal, and an input signal for that behavior to represent durations of active observation.

 A **Behavior** in RDP is a _signal transformer_ with potential for _declarative effects_.